Startup India

 1. Research costs

 You could do market research on your target industry before starting a firm.
-Some start-ups skip this step, which prevents them from putting their ideas into practise.
+Some start-ups skip this step, which prevents them from bringing their ideas to life.

-Consider working with a market research company to help you with the assessment process to prevent this.
+Consider working with a market research company to assist you with the assessment process and prevent this issue.
 Naturally, you’ll have to pay these professionals, so factor that into your budget.

 2. Equipment